 Up to 280 bird species have been recorded in the area.
 Magpie geese, brolgas and many others gather here to feed and nest, particularly as the wetlands dry out and food sources become concentrated in the remaining lagoons.

-- Stay on marked trails and formed roads to prevent damage to native vegetation and erosion.
+- Stay on marked trails and formed roads to prevent damage to native vegetation, the spread of weed seeds and erosion.

 - Keep tracks in good condition and limit erosion by not riding during or immediately after wet weather.